Sanders says he 'misspoke' about scaling back rallies after heart attack, vows 'vigorous' 2020 campaign

 Breaking News Emails

-The Vermont independent told NBC in an exclusive interview airing tonight on "Nightly News" and tomorrow on the "Today" show that his health scare has only strengthened his resolve, despite telling reporters a day earlier he planned to curtail his normally packed schedule.
+The Vermont independent told NBC in an exclusive interview airing Wednesday night on "Nightly News" and Thursday on the "Today" show that his health scare has only strengthened his resolve, despite telling reporters a day earlier he planned to curtail his normally packed schedule.

-"I misspoke the other day, I said a word I should not have said and media drives me a little bit nuts to make a big deal about it," Sanders said, who did the interview alongside his wife, Jane Sanders.
+"I misspoke the other day.
+I said a word I should not have said and media drives me a little bit nuts to make a big deal about it," Sanders said during the interview alongside his wife, Jane Sanders.
 "We're going to get back into the groove of a very vigorous campaign, I love doing rallies and I love doing town meetings.”

 He added, "I want to start off slower and build up and build up and build up."